-Application : Applied Explanation on application of the practice : As of December 2019, the Board comprises of five (5) members, of which three (3) are INED and two (2) are Executive Directors.
+Application : Applied

+Explanation on application of the practice The Board currently comprises of five (5) members, of which three (3) are INED and two (2) are ED.
 Greater objectivity in the boardroom is strengthened as the Group has instated an INED as the Chairman of the Board (Ms Ooi Hooi Kiang).
 Dato' Seri Wong Siew Hai was appointed as an INED of the Company with effect from 8 May 2020.
-The Independent Directors make up more than half of the Board as recommended by the Malaysian Code on Corporate Governance ("MCCG").
-This composition goes beyond mere compliance as prescribed by the ACE Market Listing Requirements ("AMLR").
+At current, the Independent Directors make up more than half (60%) of the Board as recommended by the Malaysian Code on Corporate Governance ("MCCG").
+This composition goes beyond mere compliance as prescribed by the Main Market Listing Requirements ("MMLR").
 Potential circumstances where conflicts of interest may arise are mitigated through the imposed administration of the Declaration of Interests and Identification of Related Party Transactions ("IRPT") form.
 Each Independent Director is required to disclose actual or potential conflicts in the IRPT, namely secondary employment, other directorships, interest in other companies, any other vested interests and connected persons.
+The Board undertakes an assessment of its Independent Director and each Independent Director is also required to complete a checklist to confirm independence annually.
 Aside from the CEO, the Directors do not hold the role of a major shareholder in the Company at present.

-Explanation for departure Large companies are encouraged to comple quired to complete the columns below.
+Explanation for departure :

+Large companies are encouraged to comple quired to complete the columns below.
 Non-large companies are the columns below.

+Measure :

-Measure : Timeframe :
+Timeframe :